TUMFTM/tod_perception/tod_video/README.md

 ### Documentation
-More details on the modes and underlying concepts of the video streaming framework can be found in the publication.
+More details on the modes and underlying concepts of the video streaming framework can be found in the publication, linked below.

 The nodes of the package and their functionalities are documented in the README under [src/](https://github.com/TUMFTM/tod_perception/tree/master/tod_video/src).